snowngich/express-mongo-api/README.md

 # Express MongoDB API

-A robust RESTful API built with Express.js and MongoDB, featuring user authentication, input validation, and security best practices.
+A comprehensive RESTful API built with Express.js and MongoDB, implementing industry-standard authentication, validation, and security practices.
+This API provides a robust foundation for building secure web applications with user management capabilities.

 ## 🏗 System Architecture